The Best Things To Do In Big Sur, CA: 17 Must-See Spots!

 If you want a low effort hike with great views of the rocky coast, this spot is great for you.
 Soberanes Point Trail (which is part of Garrapata State Park) is an easy 1.6-mile loop that offers beautiful views of the coast.
 In the spring and summer, there are typically plenty of gorgeous wildflowers!
 The trail will also take you up to Whale Peak, where you get 360-degree views of the surrounding area.

 Admission to Garrapata State Park is free, so no need to worry about displaying a pass.
 There are two parking options, both of which are street parking.
-Either park off the road by Gate 8, or further south, closer to Whale Peak.
+Either park off the road by Gate 8, or further south, closer to Whale Peak (near Gate 9).
 You can access the trail from either of these spots.

 If you’ll be visiting in the late winter or early spring, one spot you won’t want to miss is Calla Lily Valley (which is also in Garrapata State Park).
 As the name implies, this valley overflows with beautiful calla lilies, which are in bloom from late January to mid-April.